ludwig-ai/ludwig-docs/docs/user_guide/what_is_ludwig.md

 Mix and match tabular data, text, images, and even audio into complex model configurations without writing code.

+## Fully customizable and extensible

+Every part of the model and training process can be controlled through a simple configuration interface.

+## Minimal machine learning boilerplate

+Engineering complexity of deep learning is handled out of the box, enabling research scientists to focus on building models at the highest level of abstraction.

+Data preprocessing, hyperparameter optimization, device management, and distributed training for newly registered `torch.nn.Module` models come completely free.

+# Why Ludwig

 ## Integration with any structured data source

 If it can be read into a SQL table or Pandas DataFrame, Ludwig can train a model